RobertZetterlund/intro-to-ai/assignment7/report.md

 | 0.01      | 0.24128   | 0.9552        |
 | 0.05      | 0.48544   | 0.8988        |
 | 0.1       | 0.98786   | 0.7328        |

+In [question 2a](#question-2) we got a test accuracy of **`0.9773`** when using the same network, the same learning rate, and the same number of epochs, but without l_2 norm regularization.

+Hence it seems like adding l_2 regularization to our layer does **`not`** improve the final prediction score.
+We are not sure on why this is the case, but we have a speculation.

+Regularization is often used to reduce overfitting so that the model will work better on new, unseen data, and not only on the training data.
+The fact that regularization does not improve our network indicates that our network is not overfitting.

 <!--Reg param: 0.001 Test loss: 0.12269703298807144, Test accuracy 0.9768000245094299
 Reg param: 0.005 Test loss: 0.1834477186203003, Test accuracy 0.9671000242233276